 Under Florida law, child custody decisions are based on what is in the best interests of the child.
 Generally, the law favors that children enjoy a relationship with both parents, which means that sole custody arrangements are rare.
 However, there may be special circumstances in which a parent may have limited or supervised visitation.
 For instance, this may be the case when a parent has a domestic violence charge or if there is a concern for the safety of the child.
 Child custody matters can be complex.
 If you are getting divorced and you have minor children, you’ll need to develop a parenting plan that works for your family that will be approved by the court.
 In general, the courts are looking for parenting plans that allow children to enjoy a continued relationship with both parents.
 When developing a parenting plan, it is important to realistically look at your goals, responsibilities, and family needs.
 Florida law requires parents to establish minimum guidelines in a parenting plan.
-The child custody lawyers at the CMO Law Group, L.L.C. in Delray Beach, Florida can assist you in developing a parenting plan that meets your children’s and family’s needs.
+The child custody lawyers at the The Law Offices of Melissa Anne Murray, PA in Delray Beach, Florida can assist you in developing a parenting plan that meets your children’s and family’s needs.

 What Must Be Included in a Parenting Plan?

 Parenting plans are required in all cases where a couple shares custody of minor children.
 When individuals are getting divorced, or when two parents don’t live in the same household, a parenting plan may be required to establish parenting time, parenting decisions, and other concerns that can arise during shared custody.
 There are some minimum requirements that parenting plans must meet.
 For instance, every parenting plan should:

 - Establish a time-sharing schedule that notes when each parent will spend time with the children.
 Parents should consider how they will alternate or divide holidays and school breaks.
 Parents should also consider weekends and weeknight scheduling.